Godofdrakes/barrows-potential/README.md

 ### Version 3

-* Fixed case where overlay would be visible outisde of the crypt
+* Fixed case where overlay would be visible outside of the crypt